 Things to Do in Dublin

 Dublin was the final stop on our Scotland-Ireland tour.
-Our expectations were high, but we didn’t really know what to expect.
-Not having done thorough research before coming certainly played a big role; I guess this is what they mean by going with the flow.
+Our expectations were high, even though we didn’t quite know what to await.
+We hadn’t done thorough research before arriving, which played a big role in our experience—I guess this is what people mean by “going with the flow.

 Places to Visit in Dublin